He faked his death to evade sexual assault charges, officials say. Police found him in a Scottish hospital.

 At least that’s what he wanted the public to believe.

-In fact, authorities allege Alahverdian, whose actual last name is Rossi, made up the cancer diagnosis and dramatic death as a ruse to cover up his escape to Scotland.
+In fact, authorities allege, Alahverdian, whose actual last name is Rossi, made up the cancer diagnosis and dramatic death as a ruse to cover up his escape to Scotland.
 The 34-year-old was trying to evade arrest on fraud and sexual assault charges in at least two states, according to the Utah County Attorney’s Office.

 “He certainly has gone to elaborate means to hide himself,” David Leavitt, the county attorney, said in an interview with The Washington Post.
 “I’ve been practicing law, both as a prosecutor and a defense attorney for 30 years. … This is a first.”

 In a macabre twist, law enforcement tracked down Rossi because he actually was near death.
-Rossi checked himself into a Glasgow hospital about a month ago with a severe case of covid and was placed on a ventilator, Rhode Island State Police Maj.
+Rossi checked himself into a Glasgow hospital about a month ago with a severe case of covid-19 and was placed on a ventilator, Rhode Island State Police Maj.
 Robert A. Creamer told the Providence Journal.

-Hospital staff soon learned that Rossi, who was going by the name Arthur Knight, was wanted by Interpol, the Scotland Sun reported.
+Hospital staffers soon learned that Rossi, who was going by the name Arthur Knight, was wanted by Interpol, the Scotland Sun reported.
 He was arrested last month and is in the process of being extradited to Utah.

 Rossi was known in Rhode Island for advocating to reform the state’s child welfare system, saying he was sexually abused while in the care of state agencies as a young boy.
 Several local news outlets and the Associated Press reported on his alleged death.
 Many state lawmakers and officials made statements acknowledging his legacy, and the mayor of Providence honored him with a special citizen citation.

-About a year after Rossi’s alleged death, the Journal reported that state police did not believe he was dead and were actively searching for him.
+About a year after Rossi’s alleged death, the Journal reported that state police did not believe he was dead and were searching for him.
 They maintained he was on the run from the FBI, which had questioned him about a fraud complaint against him in Ohio.
-Soon after, Rossi announced he’d been diagnosed with late-stage non-Hodgkin lymphoma, claiming he had just weeks to live.
+Soon after being questioned by the FBI, Rossi announced that he had been diagnosed with late-stage non-Hodgkin lymphoma, claiming he had just weeks to live.

-He also had a warrant out for his arrest in Rhode Island for not registering as a sex offender, according to the Journal.
+He also was the subject of an arrest warrant in Rhode Island for not registering as a sex offender, according to the Journal.
 In 2008, Rossi was convicted of two sexual assaults in Ohio.
 In 2017, the DNA from that case was uploaded to a national database, according to the Utah County Attorney’s Office.

 In 2020, county investigators learned that the DNA from the 2008 case matched that from a recent sexual assault in Utah, said Leavitt, the county attorney.
 Investigators later found that Rossi “was a suspect in a number of similar offenses in Utah and throughout the United States after the 2008 incident,” according to the county attorney’s office.